LeonardoHabitzreuter/bookings/README.md

 + React
 + ViteJS
 + Typescript
-+ Jest and React Testing Library
++ ViTest, Jest and React Testing Library
 + ESLint and Prettier
 + TailwindCSS and Mantine
 + Zod for schema validations